 Safe Hands Campaign 2023Losing a finger, a hand or any other body part not only causes physical pain to the worker, but also severely impacts his or her livelihood and mental well-being.
 The annual Safe Hands Campaign reminds everyone to protect their hands while at work, and companies to instil a culture of prevention in the workplace so as to prevent hand and finger injuries.

-Organised by the Singapore Manufacturing Federation and the WSH Council, the Safe Hands Campaign was launched on 23 March 2022 to raise awareness of the prevention of hand and finger injuries at the workplace.
-It was attended by close to 700 attendees.
+Organised by the WSH Council, the Safe Hands Campaign was launched on 30 March 2023 to raise awareness on the prevention of hand and finger injuries at the workplace.

 - Opening Address by Mr Zaqy Mohamad, Senior Minister of State, Ministry of Manpower

 - Launch of Safe Hands Campaign 2023, with screening of the machine safety animated video